Some of my publications:

 - ‘Reading the career of Johannes Koerbagh: the auction catalogue of his library as a reflection of his life’, Lias.
 Journal of Early Modern Intellectual Culture and its Sources 38-2 (2011)

-- ‘Een libertijnse littérateur over Spinoza: Jean-François Dreux du Radier’, Mededelingen van de Stichting Jacob Campo Weyerman (2008)
+- ‘Een libertijnse littérateur over Spinoza: Jean-François Dreux du Radier’, Mededelingen van de Stichting Jacob Campo Weyerman 31-1 (2008)

 - ‘“This mysterious individual, William Stirling”: unpublished letters relating to the author of The Canon (1897)’, English Studies (2007)

 - (With Theodor Harmsen): ‘Thomas Britton the magical small-coal man’, in Studies in de achttiende eeuw voor Uta Janssens, eds.
 Jos Blom & Frans Korsten.
-Nijmegen: KU Nijmegen (2002)
+Nijmegen: KU Nijmegen, 2002

-- ‘Music and millenarianism in the late eighteenth century: Philipp Joseph Frick (1742-1798).I’, Mededelingen van de Stichting Jacob Campo Weyerman (1999)
+- ‘Music and millenarianism in the late eighteenth century: Philipp Joseph Frick (1742-1798).I’, Mededelingen van de Stichting Jacob Campo Weyerman 22-1 (1999)

 - ‘Music and millenarianism in the late eighteenth century: Philppp Joseph Frick (1742-1798).
-II’, Mededelingen van de Stichting Jacob Campo Weyerman (1999)
+II’, Mededelingen van de Stichting Jacob Campo Weyerman 22-2 (1999)

 - A Supplement to A.E.C.
 Simoni’s Publish and Free.
 A Catalogue of Clandestine Books printed in the Netherlands 1940-1945, Amsterdam: A D & L Foundation (1995)

 - ‘Willem Christiaens van der Boxe’s translation of The Parlament of Women (1640)’ in Across the narrow seas.
 Studies in the history and bibliography of Britain and the Low Countries.
 Presented to Anna E C Simoni, ed.
-Susan Roach, London: The British Library (1991)
+Susan Roach, London: The British Library, 1991

 - ‘A plagiarist plagiarized: Pray be not angry, or, the Womens new law (1656)’ in The Library (1991)

-- ‘A Hostile Annotation of A Mouzell for Melastomus (1617)’, English Studies (1987)
+- ‘A Hostile Annotation of A Mouzell for Melastomus (1617)’, English Studies, vol. 68-6 (1987)

-Geef een reactie
+Plaats een reactie